Politics of Texas: History of the Republican Party in Texas

-Democratic dominance: 1845 to Mid 1990s
+Democratic dominance: 1845–mid-1990s

 From 1848 until Dwight D. Eisenhower's victory in 1952, Texas voted for the Democratic candidate for president in every election except 1928, when it did not support Catholic Al Smith.
 The Democrats were pro-slavery pre-Civil War, as Abraham Lincoln was a Republican in the North.
 Most Republicans were Abolitionists.
 In the mid-20th century 1952 and 1956 elections, the state voters joined the landslide for Dwight D. Eisenhower.
 (Texas did not vote in 1864 and 1868 due to the Civil War and Reconstruction).

 In the post-Civil War era, two of the most important Republican figures in Texas were African Americans George T. Ruby and Norris Wright Cuney.
 Ruby was a black community organizer, director in the federal Freedmen's Bureau, and leader of the Galveston Union League.
 His protégé Cuney was a person of mixed-race descent whose wealthy, white planter father freed him and his siblings before the Civil War and arranged for his education in Pennsylvania.
 Cuney returned and settled in Galveston, where he became active in the Union League and the Republican party; he rose to the leadership of the party.
 He became influential in Galveston and Texas politics, and is widely regarded as one of the most influential black leaders in the South during the 19th century.

-From 1902 through 1965, Texas had virtually disenfranchised most Black, many Latino, and poor white people through the imposition of the poll tax and white primaries.
+From 1902 through 1965, Texas had virtually disenfranchised most Black, many Latino, and poor White people through the imposition of the poll tax and white primaries.
 Across the South, Democrats controlled congressional apportionment based on total population, although they had disenfranchised the black population.
 The Solid South exercised tremendous power in Congress, and Democrats gained important committee chairmanships by seniority.
 They gained federal funding for infrastructure projects in their states and the region, as well as support for numerous military bases, as two examples of how they brought federal investment to the state and region.